 What questions to ask when hiring a new accountant?

 In the initial days of operating, you may not need an accountant as you will be preoccupied with planning, marketing, etc. However, once the business begins generating revenues, you may need to hire an accountant.
 The timing is different for everyone.

-Your accountant can be located anywhere, but it is important to hire an accountant that has a strong grasp of the accounting laws and practices in your jurisdiction.
+Your accountant can be located anywhere, but it is important to hire an accountant who has a strong grasp of your jurisdiction’s accounting laws and practices.
 You can have regular face-to-face meetings and/or skype and zoom meetings if you prefer.

 There are a few reasons why you may need an accountant, and none of these reasons is identical.

 However, once you register your business and begin making a sale, it is imperative that you have an accountant to record your expenses and revenues and equally pay the right amount of tax.

 It is important to assess your needs, your budget, and the right tools to accompany your entrepreneurial journey.

 For Accounting help and services, check out Sterlinx Global.